 Insurance requirements will be stated in the contract.
 Additional requirements may apply depending on the nature of the services to be provided.
 Contact the Risk Manager if you have questions regarding the insurance requirements for your contract.

 What if the contractor does not have insurance meeting our requirements?

 The Risk Manager will evaluate the scope of services and risk exposures for the specific project and attempt to assist the contractor or vendor to address any concerns or specific deficiencies in coverage.
 Any exceptions to the types of coverage, or limits, must be approved by the Risk Manager in accordance with guidance from the UT System Office of Risk Management and the UT System Office of General Counsel.

 Must outside groups who rent University facilities provide liability insurance?

-Any outside group that rents a university facility must provide insurance as required under the facility use agreement; consult the university counsel's office for assistance with the facility use agreement.
+Any outside group that rents a University facility must provide insurance as required under the facility use agreement; consult the Office of Legal Affairs for assistance with the facility use agreement.
 The University's standard insurance requirements for facility users (licensees) are as follows:

 Accidents and Injuries on University Property

 Who should I report the accident or injury to?